westonludeke/kernel-job-agent/README.md

 4. Add your resume (e.g., `My_Resume.pdf`) to the root directory, or upload it to a public URL (e.g., GitHub raw, Dropbox, S3).
 5. Deploy to Kernel using the CLI:
     `source .env && kernel deploy index.ts --env OPENAI_API_KEY=$OPENAI_API_KEY`
+6. You can view all logs (including AI answers and errors) via `kernel logs ts-basic -f`.
-6. Invoke the agent with the target job URL and your personal details.
+7. In a separate terminal window, invoke the agent with the target job URL and your personal details:

     ```bash
     kernel invoke ts-basic apply-to-job --payload '{